broadinstitute/cromwell/docs/execution/ExecutionTwists.md

 However we want to be able to give more time to abort as it will likely involve more work.
 This can be done by editing the value of `coordinated-shutdown.phases.abort-all-workflows.timeout` which defaults to 1 hour.
 Phases timeouts default to 5 seconds, except the stop-io-activity phase which defaults to 30 minutes.
 This is because depending on the Database load at the time of the shutdown, it might take a significant amount of time to flush all pending writes.

-All of the timeouts are configurable in the `akka.coordinated-shutdown.phases` section (see `reference.conf`).
+All of the timeouts are configurable in the `akka.coordinated-shutdown.phases` section ([see the latest `reference.conf`](https://raw.githubusercontent.com/akka/akka/master/akka-actor/src/main/resources/reference.conf)).
 To change the default timeout, change the value of `akka.coordinated-shutdown.default-phase-timeout`.